-- The site is predominantly at very low surface water flood risk in the present day, with a flow path through the site where the culvert is located in all events.
-Safe access and escape routes are likely to be achievable in all present day events. - The modelled climate change outputs indicate significant increased surface water flood risk to the site in the medium risk event.
-Safe access and escape routes may be challenging to achieve in the long term. - A detailed drainage strategy will be required for this site and the wider area to ensure there is no increase in surface water flood risk elsewhere as a result of new development.
+- The site is predominantly at very low surface water flood risk in the present day, with significant flow paths along the hardstanding roads through the site.
+Safe access and escape routes may be challenging to achieve to the north of the site in the extreme low risk event, however there may be options to achieve this to the south via the A56.
+Any existing flow paths should be maintained in site design. - The modelled climate change outputs indicate significantly increased surface water flood risk to the site in the medium risk event.
+Safe access and escape routes may be achievable via the A56 to the south of the site. - A detailed drainage strategy will be required for this site and the wider area to ensure there is no increase in surface water flood risk elsewhere as a result of new development.
 This will require detailed surface water modelling based on layout plans and detailed design and full consultation with the LLFA on required runoff rates. - The use of appropriate SuDS should be investigated.
 The groundwater table is likely to be low in this location judging from the Groundwater Flood Map in Figure 4-1 therefore infiltration SuDS may be an option.
-This will require appropriate ground and infiltration survey. - Assessment of the current drainage system in place should be carried out to ascertain any current capacity issues and whether the current system could
+This will require appropriate ground and infiltration survey.

-- accommodate the proposed residential development or whether further capacity will be required. - The RoFSW map is not suitable for identifying whether an individual property will flood and is therefore indicative.
+• The RoFSW map is not suitable for identifying whether an individual property will flood and is therefore indicative.
 The RoFSW map is not appropriate to act as the sole evidence for any specific planning or regulatory decision or assessment of risk in relation to flooding at any scale without further supporting studies or evidence.